AnthonyH45/anthonyh45.github.io/README.md

 - The animated favicon only works in firefox right now, so use that if you wanna see the little golang gopher dance.
 It was a slack emote found from online.

-## NOTE 2.0

-- Only 5 people have solved my CTF so far, can you figure it out?